-Peru counts with a well-developed food safety and regulatory system.
-Regulations generally are science-based; however, the risk assessment and rule-making process is slow and burdensome.
+Peru has a thorough, well-developed food safety and regulatory system.
+Regulations generally are science-based, the risk assessment and rule-making process is however slow and onerous.

-The Ministry of Health's Office of Environmental Health (DIGESA) is the counterpart of the U.S. Food and Drug Administration (FDA); it regulates the registration and supervision of processed foods and beverages.
-The Ministry of Agriculture's SENASA (sanitary authority) develops and implements Peru's sanitary and phytosanitary regulations; its U.S. counterparts are the Animal and Plant Health Inspection Service (APHIS) and the Food Safety and Inspection Service (FSIS).
+The Ministry of Health's Directorate General for Environmental Health (Dirección General de Salud Ambiental - DIGESA) is the U.S. Food and Drug Administration's (FDA) counterpart; it regulates the registration and supervision of processed foods and beverages.
+The Ministry of Agriculture's National Food Safety and Quality Service (Servicio Nacional de Sanidad y Calidad Agroalimentaria - SENASA) develops and implements Peru's sanitary and phyto-sanitary regulations; its U.S. counterparts are the Animal and Plant Health Inspection Service (APHIS) and the Food Safety and Inspection Service (FSIS).

 Peruvian standards and input requirements do not impede imports of U.S. food and agricultural products.
-At FAS Lima, we find that most market access issues are largely associated with customs clearance procedures, harmonized tariff system (HS) classification errors and inadequate or improperly completed export-import documentation.
+FAS Lima finds that most market access issues are largely associated with customs clearance procedures, harmonized-tariff-system (HS) classification errors and inadequate or improperly completed export-import documentation.